Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 How much caffeine is in these coffees?

 You might be wondering about the caffeine content in these drinks.
-Because both drinks use one espresso shot, they have 68 mg of caffeine. (source)
+Since both drinks contain one espresso shot, they each have 68 mg of caffeine. (source)

 Here's a quick overview: